taichi-dev/taichi/docs/dev_install.rst

   * On Windows, please add these variables by accessing your system settings:

-    1. Add ``TAICHI_REPO_DIR`` whose value is path to your taichi repository so that Taichi knows you're a developer.
+    1. Add ``TAICHI_REPO_DIR`` whose value is the path to your taichi repository so that Taichi knows you're a developer.
     2. Add or append ``PYTHONPATH`` with ``%TAICHI_REPO_DIR%/python`` so that Python import Taichi from the local repo.
     3. Add or append ``PATH`` with ``%TAICHI_REPO_DIR%/bin`` so that you can use ``ti`` command.
     4. Add or append ``PATH`` with path to LLVM binary directory installed in previous section.